MERCURY SPECIATION

 10725 GC system for Hg speciation

 The system comprises an atomic fluorescence spectrometer with integrated pyrolysis control unit coupled to gas chromatographic column output for the determination of mercury at ultra trace levels.
 The detector uses a low pressure Hg lamp as the excitation source and detection by Photo-multiplier.
-Suitable for both routine and research applications by coupling to a gas chromatograph and by matching throughput with sensitivity requirements.
+The system is suitable for both routine and research applications.

 The instrument can be used for a range of applications and typical results have shown excellent agreement with certified reference materials.
 Both HPLC and GC approaches offer different advantages, please contact your local distributor or PSA directly to see which approach would best suit your particular application.